aws-samples/automated-emails-for-bedrock-knowledgebases/README.md

-# Automated Email Queries to Amazon Bedrock Knowledgebases
+# Automated Email Queries to Amazon Bedrock Knowledge Bases

 This CDK application is a demonstration of using email and Retrieval Augmented Generation (RAG) to automate email queries to an existing knowledge base.